-The CKGSB Business Conditions Index (BCI) registered 54.0 in December, down slightly from 54.5 in November (Figure 1).
-In May 2015, the BCI was at a considerably higher level of 61.3, but in July, August and September, it only just stayed above the confidence threshold of 50.
-From October to December, the overall index has hovered around 54.
+The CKGSB Business Conditions Index (BCI) registered 54.0 in December and 51.2 in January, a slightly lower overall reading (Figure 1).
+In May 2015, the BCI was at a considerably higher level of 61.3, but in July, August and September, it was only just above the confidence threshold of 50.
+From October until this month, the overall index has hovered around 54 but it has now slipped back towards the confidence threshold.
 This shows that for the majority of relatively successful firms in China, optimism about business conditions over the next six months is waning, and the current forecast for business operations in China is cautious optimism.